soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 Or, alternatively (depending on the language) we reverse (1) and (2) and evaluate the arguments from right-to-left instead of left-to-right.

-On the other hand, with lazy evaluation, we *only evaluate computation when we need it*, where '*when do we need it?*' is when it is part of a computation that will have some effect on the outside world, for example when writing a computation to standard output or sending it over the network.
+On the other hand, with lazy evaluation, we *only evaluate computation when we need it*, which is when it is part of a computation that will have some effect on the outside world, for example when writing a computation to standard output or sending it over the network.

 So unless this computation is required, it won't be evaluated.
 For example: